 I was blessed with a gorgeous fall day in Minneapolis.
 I went out with my sister and my friend Lynn for a beautiful Sunday outdoors.
 It was actually really fun since my sister who lives and works on the St. Paul side of the Twin Cities doesn’t normally come into downtown Minneapolis, so it was sort of like she was a tourist in her own city.

 One of my favorite places in Minneapolis is the Walker Art Center which includes the museum and sculpture garden.
 On a nice day, you can’t get any better views of the city than at the iconic sculpture, Spoonbridge and Cherry, with downtown Minneapolis in the background.
-The Walker museum holds a special place in my heart as it when I lived in Minneapolis in my 20’s it was my first exposure to modern art.
+The Walker Museum holds a special place in my heart as when I lived in Minneapolis in my 20’s it was my first exposure to modern art.
 I didn’t really have much of an appreciation for any art back then – but that first exposure is always memorable.
 I might not ever understand modern art – but I love what it does to my mind – it turns it to high alert – thinking about why, who, and how.
-It pushes my normal logical limits of my brain and for that I’m forever grateful.
+It pushes the normal logical limits of my brain and for that, I’m forever grateful.
 So of course I loved the chance to go back and visit one of my favorite museums in the world.

-There were a couple of special exhibits such as the big Claes Oldenburg exhibit – the creator of Spoonbridge and Cherrry as well as one of Pop’s most widely admired artists.
+There were a couple of special exhibits such as the big Claes Oldenburg exhibit – the creator of Spoonbridge and Cherry as well as one of Pop’s most widely admired artists.
 The work was definitely out there on the futuristic and odd side – but it made me think, question, and set my imagination in motion.
 We also went to the exhibit At Home in the City which was a big welcoming room complete with knitting, fresh veggies, and crafts.
 It examines ways gardens are harvested and brought into the home.
 The centerpiece was a beautifully colored woven rug.
-The 30 foot crocheted rug was made out of discarded clothes and it seemed to draw you into the exhibit.
+The 30-foot crocheted rug was made out of discarded clothes and it seemed to draw you into the exhibit.
 It was fun to take off your shoes and walk around on it.
 You could even hang out and knit, draw, or just sit and have tea on the rug.

 Grab Minneapolis by the handlebars – at least that’s what Nice Ride biking sharing wants you to do.
 Minneapolis was recently named the #1 park system in the US – and that’s no surprise with its beautiful string of lakes in Minneapolis proper and the extensive pathways.
 In fact, there are 6,743 acres of parkland within the city limits, and 94 percent of residents are within a 10-minute walk (one-half mile) of a park.
 When I lived there I was 3 blocks from Lake Harriet and running/biking paths that connected all of the city lakes.
 It was in Minneapolis where I started running and doing marathons thanks to the super environment to train in.

 Since I was excited to see a bunch of old friends on my short trip, I decided the easiest way to get everyone together and see the most people would be to have a big night out on the town!
 We headed to Northeast Minneapolis – a growing hip area that is near the University and home to many new restaurants and clubs.
-When I used to live in Minneapolis this area was pretty run down, but it had some ‘well known’ bars there that I would go to occasionally.
+When I used to live in Minneapolis this area was pretty run down, but it had some ‘well-known’ bars there that I would go to occasionally.
 I was excited to get back and see what was still there.

 Now to take a trip to the other side – the future of Minneapolis cuisine – then make sure you take advantage of the Radisson Blu’s signature restaurant – Firelake Grill and Cocktail Bar.
-The design is completely communal with big welcoming tables, circular booths (quite different from Nyes!), and a big open plan kitchen.
+The design is completely communal with big welcoming tables, circular booths (quite different from Nyes!), and a big open-plan kitchen.
 I took my sister to dinner there for an early birthday gift and we had a super time in our big booth eating up some classic Minnesota forward dishes like the Walleye Cakes.
 We loved our evening out at the Firelake Grill – and I was thrilled to get to spend a dedicated evening with my sister.

 A little old, a little new – Minneapolis is a super place to spend 48 hours!

-Next stop is Chicago!
+My next stop is Chicago!